Skip to content

 Maybe it needed to end this way.

 Now, there can be no misconceptions about who the Sixers are.
 Not after the Mother’s Day spanking the Knicks administered to them on Sunday afternoon.
 To get swept at home is one thing.
 To do it in front of a largely pro-New York crowd is another.
-But the main thing is the manner in which the Sixers did it.
+But the main thing was the manner in which it happened: quickly, loudly, completely.

-The Sixers learned this season how difficult it is to develop any sort of continuity or identity when a player the magnitude of Embiid is constantly coming and going.
+The impact of Embiid’s repeated absences transcends the depth chart.
+It is more holistic in nature.
+In both the regular season and playoffs, the Sixers showed how difficult it is to develop any sort of continuity or identity when a player the magnitude of Embiid is constantly coming and going.
 They are a house divided: one kind of team when he is there, another completely different team when he isn’t.
 The first team is the one that can compete for a championship, in theory.
 But the second team is the one the Sixers most often have.
 And the transition periods between the two can look downright ugly.

-It will not be easy.
 From a practical standpoint, Embiid’s salary limits the Sixers’ ability to build through free agency or take on salary in a trade.
 That could theoretically change if they found a way to trade George, who has two years and more than $100 million left on his deal.
 But it’s difficult to envision a deal that would make sense for both the Sixers and some other team.
+The real challenge for the Sixers is to figure out a way to lessen the extent to which Embiid’s presence looms.

 For the second time in four games, the starters were exiting the court early in the fourth quarter.
 The out-numbered Sixers fans were exiting with them.
 All that was left was an arena still remarkably full, its patrons clad almost exclusively in orange and blue, jeering the Sixers into another early offseason.